-All are welcome to join us on the 2nd Monday of each month at DK Maria’s – you do not need to be a member to attend meetings.
-Buffet is open 5:30 – 6:45 p.m. for $12.
+All are welcome to join us on the 2nd Monday of each month at Alamo Drafthouse Slaughter – you do not need to be a member to attend meetings.
+Food service is available starting at 6:00 p.m.
 Cash bar available with happy hour specials.
 Come socialize with other Dems and have dinner before the meeting begins at 6:30 p.m.

 What is Democratic Socialism?

 Please join us for an evening with local activists and organizers Raj Patel, Jim Rigby, Marina Roberts, Erica Anthony-Benavides, and Jacob Aronowitz to learn more about Democratic Socialism and how it fits in the current political climate.

 Jacob Aronowitz is an organizer focused on electoral campaigns and labor rights.
 He is a founding member of United Professional Organizers, a TX-based union for campaign workers and allied tradespeople, and previously served as the inaugural membership coordinator for Austin DSA.
 He was recently on MSNBC for his work with the Mike Seigel campaign.

 Raj Patel is a writer, academic and activist.
 He is a research professor at LBJ and a at Rhodes University in South Africa.
 He runs a podcast on the global food system produced by KUT called The Secret Ingredient and is currently working on a documentary on that topic.
 He was educated at Oxford, LSE and Cornell.

 Jim Rigby has been a pastor St. Andrew’s Presbyterian Church for over 25 years.
 He has a love of world religions and a passion for social justice.
 He is also involved in activism, including a recent arrest in protest of SB 4 and involvement in the Austin Sanctuary Network, through which religious communities protect undocumented immigrants who are under attack.